masudrahman-dev/chef-recipe-hunter-client/recepi-hunter-client/task_description.md

    - A user cannot submit empty email and password fields

-8. On the Homepage: There will be a banner section.
+8. 1 = On the Homepage: There will be a banner section.
 You can make it a reasonable banner.
 That be text on one side, and picture in another side.
 Or it could be text with background pictures.
 It could be a slider or a carousel.
-You can make it the way you want. done
+You can make it the way you want.

-9. The home page will have a Chef section with at least six cards.
+9. 1 = The home page will have a Chef section with at least six cards.
 Each card will have the following information:

    - Chef Picture